w3f/polkadot-wiki/docs/contributing.md

 [very easy to learn](https://guides.github.com/features/mastering-markdown/) syntax extension to plain text that makes creating links, rendering images, and nice-looking formatting simple.

-Each page has an "Edit" button in the top right corner of the content.
-By clicking this button you are taken to the GitHub sign in page, where you can either log in or create an account.
+Each page has an "Edit this page" link at the bottom of the content.
+By clicking it you are taken to the GitHub sign in page, where you can either log in or create an account.

 ![](assets/edit_button.png)